AlexBAV/AsyncCppRpc/README.md

 * No macros!
 (Well, a single macro is still required).
 * Transport-agnostic: RPC logic is completely separated from the underlying transport.
 * Full duplex connection: a client makes an asynchronous call to the server and receives an answer.
-* Connection parties may both act as server and client at the same time, that is, it is possible to make RPC calls in both directions.
+* Connected parties may both act as server and client at the same time, that is, it is possible to make RPC calls in both directions.
 * Allows multiple requests to be issued on the connection at the same time.
 * Supports "request-response" asynchronous model and "fire-and-forget" notification model.
-* Supports extensible RPC interfaces: allows to add new RPC methods to existing interfaces without the need to recompile clients.
+* Supports extendable RPC interfaces: allows to add new RPC methods to existing interfaces without the need to recompile clients.
-* Propagates errors back to callers.
+* Propagates exceptions back to callers.
-* Has built-in serialization and marshalling support for most native and STL types and provides a simple extensibility protocol for not-supported or custom types.
+* Has built-in serialization and marshalling support for most of the native and STL types and provides a simple extensibility protocol for not-supported or custom types.

 ## Motivating Example